 Renew your mind while having fun.
-These unique stories will help you form new habits that will set you free.
+These unique stories will help you understand life the way it should be lived.
 Click now to see it. amazon.com/dp/B07YBHKZ4B/ref=

 How Dylan Quit Drinking is the same 24 stories with the focus on quitting drinking.
 To access that title click here: amazon.com/dp/B07YQ6RMYR/ref=

-Thankyou for reading Day 23 of our drinking and drugs program.
+Thankyou for reading Day 23 of our Stop Drinking Stop Drugs program.

 If this article has helped you, share it with your friends.
 Share buttons are below the index.

 Day two: Would believing in a higher power be good for you?

 Day four: Does God answer pray?

 Day five: Starting to understand that we can’t increase our pleasure for the whole month by going back to our addiction

 Day six: Planning our day to keep addiction temptation to a minimum